The Goal of the UC Denver IGERT Project:

 The design, analysis and diffusion of sustainable urban infrastructures of the future through integration across the disciplines of engineering, architecture and planning, public affairs, and, health and behavioral sciences.

-The curriculum is being delivered at both the MS and PhD levels with courses team taught across the disciplines.
-Students with training in the physical sciences and mathematics, engineering, architecture and planning, social sciences, public affairs, and health and behavioral sciences may join the graduate program for study at either the MS or the PhD levels.
-While IGERT funding is only available for a limited number of PhD students, the graduate program described here would apply broadly to all MS and PhD students working in the area of infrastructures and sustainable development.
+The curriculum was delivered at both the MS and PhD levels with courses taught across the disciplines.
+Students with training in the physical sciences and mathematics, engineering, architecture and planning, social sciences, public affairs, and health and behavioral sciences joined the graduate program for study at either the MS or the PhD levels.

 International and Fieldwork Opportunities

-Fieldwork and international components of this curriculum are particularly strong with students working with cities in the Denver front range area, and in Chennai, India to evaluate innovative technologies, urban planning, policy and community engagement strategies for urban sustainability.
+Fieldwork and international components of this curriculum included opportunities to work in cities such as Chennai, India to evaluate innovative technologies, urban planning, policy and community engagement strategies for urban sustainability.